 Being a middle school student comes with newfound privileges and responsibilities.
-In Language Arts, students engage in four project-based learning themes that guide their reading and writing for the year.
+In Language Arts, students engage in several learning themes that guide their progress in the four language arts-reading, writing, listening, and speaking--for the year.
 Students read texts daily in school and at home.
 Students have the opportunity to choose final projects to showcase their learning, and they often share their learning with their peers.
-Students who have demonstrated advanced reading and writing skills are eligible to take Advanced Language Arts, which comes with additional required assignments.
+Students who have demonstrated advanced reading and writing skills are eligible to take Advanced Language Arts, which comes with additional required assignments and adherence to higher standards.
 Eighth grade students who qualify take English I Honors for high school credit.